If large banks around the country were hoping that “Bank Transfer Day” on Nov. 5 was just a one-time affair, well, there’s some bad news.

 Community banks have also benefited from consumers’ anger.
 The Independent Community Bankers of America (IBCA) trade group surveyed its membership in mid-October and found that 60% reported an increase in account openings by customers citing frustrations with large banks.
 The organization also reported that visits to its online community bank locator were up six-fold in the past month.

+To be clear, the loss of $185 billion in deposits would be a blow to the top 10 banks, but not a particularly large one.
 It wouldn’t go very far toward reducing the overall concentration of deposits at the country’s largest institutions.
 It would, however, signal a reversal of the recent trend.
 The FDIC’s Summary of Deposit numbers released in October showed for the past several years, community banks have continued to lose deposit share to larger institutions.
 There are currently 7,522 FDIC-insured depository institutions in the U.S. Of those, exactly 107 banks and thrifts have assets of more than $10 billion.
 Those 107 institutions hold more than 72% of total deposits in the U.S.